How do I apply for Optional Practical Training?

 1. You do not need a job offer to apply.
 However, once you find a qualifying job, you must notify the Immigration Advisor at UCSB International Programs by contacting them at the Help Center.

-2. The earliest you can apply for OPT is 90 days before your program completion date and no later than 60 days after your program end date as indicated on your I-20.
+2. The earliest you can apply for OPT is 90 days before your program completion date and no later than 60 days after your program end date, as indicated on your I-20.

-3. You must complete UCSB International Program's OPT Form Request first to initiate the OPT request process and specify the start date of your OPT.
+3. You must fill out the International Programs Request Form first to initiate the OPT request process and specify the start date of your OPT.
 UCSB International Program's Immigration Advisor will make a request in the government database for your work authorization.
 The Advisor will provide you with a new, OPT-notated I-20.
+Print it out and sign it as soon as you receive it.

 • A copy of I-94 from https://i94.cbp.dhs.gov/I94/#/home (Get most recent I-94)